james4signet/Sentiment_Azure/README.md

 1. You'll also need to set up an Azure account and create a Text Analytics resource and get the endpoint and subscription key, you will also need to 1. install the azure-ai-textanalytics library via pip by running pip install azure-ai-textanalytics

 > Additionally, you'll need to set up a web server to host the HTML, JavaScript, and CSS files and run the Flask file.
 You can use a cloud service such as Google Cloud or Azure to host the web server.

+## Dependencies

+> Flask file that creates a web server and maps URLs to specific functions in the Python script.
+JavaScript file that contains the code to handle the form submission, send the HTTP requests, and display the results on the web page.
+HTML file that defines the structure of the web page and includes the JavaScript file.
+CSS file that contains the styling rules for the web page, this file is optional but it will make the report more user friendly.
+You may also need the following files:

+* A requirements.txt file that lists all the python packages that your application depends on.
+This is used by Azure Web App to install the dependencies automatically.

+* A web.config file that contains the configuration settings for the IIS (Internet Information Services) web server that runs on Azure Web App.
+This file is required when you're deploying your application on a Windows-based Web App.

+* A .gitignore file that lists the files and directories that you don't want to include in your git repository. this file is used when you are deploying your application using Git.